SanjGurl16/comp-363-f25-week11/README.md

-# Week 10: Kahn v. the Stack!
+# Week 11: Efficient string segmentation

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).